 Stahl, the only American to testify in the trial so far, described his responsibilities as supervisor of the maintenance shop where the MMA locomotives used to be repaired and maintained before a 74-car fuel train derailed and exploded, setting downtown Lac-Mégantic ablaze in the early hours of July 6, 2013.

 Standing trial in connection with that disaster are three former MMA employees: locomotive engineer Thomas Harding, 56, rail traffic controller Richard Labrie, 59, and operations manager Jean Demaître, 53.
-Each faces 47 counts of criminal negligence causing death, one count for each of the victims of the tragedy.
+Each is on trial for criminal negligence causing 47 deaths.

 Stahl told the court he trained the mechanics who repaired locomotives at the shop in Derby and worked alongside them.